vga101/gaiasky/docs/Capturing-videos.rst

 You need to obviously change the prefix and start number, if any, choose the right resolution, frame rate and preset and modify the output format if you need to.

-It is quite a complex topic, so for more information please refer to the original `ffmpeg documentation <http://ffmpeg.org/ffmpeg.html>`__.
+``ffmpeg`` is quite a complex command which provides a lot of options, so for more information please refer to the official `ffmpeg documentation <http://ffmpeg.org/ffmpeg.html>`__.

 OpenGL context recorder
 =======================